 - Secretary for Social Programme or National Manager for officers and employees in specialised Programme activities.

 - Divisional Commander for employees and officers in Divisional Headquarters, Corps and Community Ministries.

 - Territorial Secretary for Personnel for officers and employees in Territorial Headquarters, Divisional Commanders and Divisional Directors of Women’s Organisations.

 - Territorial Commander for officers of the rank of Lieutenant-Colonel and above, and the Territorial Secretary for Personnel.

-To get contact details of any of these leaders please contact us.
+For the contact details of any of these leaders, please contact us.